 CSL Behring has biotherapeutic manufacturing operations in the US, Germany, and Switzerland, and it has satellite sales offices in another 20 countries worldwide.
 Plasma collection subsidiary CSL Plasma operates more than 120 plasma collection centers in the US and Europe.
 CSL Plasma is one of the world's largest plasma collection networks.

 The company boasts a global presence through its more than two dozen regional sales offices.
 Outside the US, CSL Behring sells products in Argentina, Austria, Belgium/Luxemburg, Brazil, Canada, China, Denmark, France, Germany, Greece, Hong Kong, Italy, Japan, Mexico, the Netherlands, Sweden, Portugal, Spain, Switzerland, and the UK.
 The company maintains research and development facilities in Illinois and Pennsylvania, as well as overseas in Germany and Switzerland.
-Manufacturing takes place in Germany, Switzerland, and in the US in Illinois.
+Manufacturing takes place in Australia, Germany, Switzerland, and in the US in Illinois.

 CSL Behring takes the second part of its name from Emil von Behring, a German doctor who worked to find treatments for infectious diseases.
 Formerly known as ZLB Behring, the company was formed in 2004 when parent CSL Limited acquired Aventis Behring and merged it with its ZLB Bioplasma unit.